 National Institutions House, Government building and heritage site in Jerusalem, Israel

-The National Institutions House is a government building with two stories located on King George Street in Jerusalem, divided into three sections for different administrative organizations.
-The structure houses the Jewish Agency, the World Zionist Organization, and the Jewish National Fund.
+The National Institutions House is a two-story government building on King George Street in central Jerusalem, divided into three sections for different administrative organizations.
+It houses the Jewish Agency, the World Zionist Organization, and the Jewish National Fund.

-Construction began in 1928, with the ground floor completed in 1930 and the second floor finished in 1936.
-The building was erected as an administrative center for major Jewish organizations during the British Mandate period.
+Construction started in 1928, with the ground floor completed in 1930 and the upper floor finished in 1936.
+It was built to serve as an administrative center for major Jewish organizations during the British Mandate period.

-Inside there is a memorial shaped like a Star of David that displays the names of Jewish individuals who experienced antisemitic persecution around the world.
+Inside the building, a memorial shaped like a Star of David displays the names of Jewish people who faced antisemitic persecution around the world.
+Visitors can stop in front of it and read the names recorded there.

 The community of curious travelers